 - Fingernail infection may occur after a toenail infection has become established.
-The fungus may spread to a finger if you scratch your itchy toes and toenail.
+The fungus may spread to a finger after scratching itchy toes and toenails.

-- Fingernail infections are also more likely to occur if you wash your hands frequently, or have them in water a lot.
-For example, if you are a cook, a cleaner or a hairdresser.
+- Fingernail infections are also more likely to occur in someone who washes their hands frequently or has them in water a lot, for example, cooks or cleaners.
 Constant washing may damage the protective skin at the base of the nail.
 This may allow fungi to enter.

 - A nail that has recently been damaged is also more likely to become infected.

-- You have an increased risk of developing a fungal nail infection if you have various other conditions - for example:
+- There is an increased risk of developing a fungal nail infection with various other conditions - for example:

 - Poor circulation.

-- A poor immune system (for example, if you have AIDS or are on chemotherapy).
+- A weakened immune system (for example, if you have AIDS or are on chemotherapy).

 - A general poor state of health such as heavy alcohol consumption.